pinojs/pino/docs/transports.md

 <a id="pino-mq"></a>
 ### pino-mq

-pino-mq will take all messages received on process.stdin and send them over a message bus using JSON serialization; this is more a transform for pino messages because you will need some processing on the other end of the queue(s) to process message and store them in a backend; it is useful for :
+The `pino-mq` transport will take all messages received on `process.stdin` and send them over a message bus using JSON serialization.

+This useful for:

-* moving your backpressure from your application to broker
+* moving backpressure from application to broker
 * transforming messages pressure to another component

 ```
 node app.js | pino-mq -u "amqp://guest:guest@localhost/" -q "pino-logs"
 ```

-or (recomended)
+Alternatively a configuration file can be used:

 ```
 node app.js | pino-mq -c pino-mq.json
 ```

-you can get a sample of configuration file by running:
+A base configuration file can be initialized with:

 ```
 pino-mq -g
 ```

-for full documentation of command line switches and pino-mq.json read [readme](https://github.com/itavy/pino-mq#readme)
+For full documentation of command line switches and configuration see [the `pino-mq` readme](https://github.com/itavy/pino-mq#readme)

 <a id="pino-redis"></a>
 ### pino-redis